kris-meng/Mental-Health-Chatbot-Guardrail-Training/README.md

 # Mental-Health-Chatbot-Guardrail-Training
-"Generated a labeled synthetic dataset of ~X conversations across 23 risk categories for training a mental health chatbot classifier"
+Generated a labeled synthetic dataset of ~X conversations across 23 risk categories for training a mental health chatbot input guardrail.
+The guardrail that was trained for the competition was a stacked finetuned mBert + LLM classifier.